Dollywood: 2010s developments

 In 2014, FireChaser Express, a dual-launch family coaster, replaced Adventure Mountain in the Wilderness Pass area of the park.
-Dollywood's slogan was changed to "Love Every Moment," and Smoky Mountain Christmas added a Rudolph the Red-Nosed Reindeer meet-and-greet called Holly Jolly Junction.
+Dollywood's slogan was changed to "Love Every Moment", and Smoky Mountain Christmas added a Rudolph the Red-Nosed Reindeer meet-and-greet called Holly Jolly Junction.
 Dollywood's DreamMore Resort and Spa opened adjacent to Dollywood's Splash Country in 2015.
 For the 30th anniversary of the park, the park redesigned the entrance for resort guests and added two new shows to Festival of Nations called "Rhythm of the Dance" and "Timber".
 Cas Walker's was demolished to make room for a new attraction, and six new shows were added to "Great American Summer" along with the revival of the Showcase of Stars concert series.
 Also new was Rock the Smokies, a Christian music festival, and Rudolph and friends returned to the Smoky Mountain Christmas festival.

 In 2010, Parton said that she would like to open more Dollywood parks in the future.
 "We definitely want to expand with new things every year, eventually with a resort," she said.
 "We may eventually have Dollywoods in other parts of the country, where we can kind of be true to whatever's going on in that part of the world."
 On August 21, 2013, Parton announced Dollywood's DreamMore Resort and Spa, which opened on July 27, 2015.

 Lightning Rod, a Rocky Mountain Construction wooden coaster, opened on June 13, 2016.
-It is the world's first launched wooden coaster as well as the fastest wooden coaster in the world.
+It opened as the world's first launched wooden coaster as well as the fastest wooden coaster in the world.
 A year later, in 2017, a 200 ft freefall ride called Drop Line, which replaced Timber Tower, opened along with a junior roller coaster called Whistle Punk Chaser.
 Two new seasonal events debuted, and Dollywood's Splash Country added the TailSpin Racer mat racer slide complex.
 Sideshow Spin and River Battle were removed.

 In 2018, the former River Battle site was transformed into the Plaza at Wilderness Pass, a new open space with covered seating for relaxing and enjoying seasonal events.
 With the debut of the Spring Mix three-week music series, the 2018 "Season of Showstoppers" also marked the park's largest investment in entertainment in Dollywood's history.
 The 2018 Festival of Nations includes three headliners that are new to Dollywood: Flamenco Kings starring Los Vivancos (Pines Theater), National Dance Company of Siberia (Celebrity Theater), and Ladysmith Black Mambazo (Showstreet Palace Theater).
 The first Summer Celebration event includes various performances and attractions, including DRUMLine Live! in Celebrity Theater, a show that focuses on the musical styles of marching bands from Historically Black Colleges and Universities.
 It uses technology, including video screens and special effects, to enhance soul, R&B, country, and other types of music.
 Renovations included upgrades to Aunt Granny's and re-branding and renaming of two shops.